saishyam43-oss/Global_Electronics_Sales_Dashboard/README.md

 - Returning customers followed a similar decline pattern, indicating weakened loyalty.

 ### 💡 Action Recommendations
-- Prioritize **reactivation** and win-back campaigns.
-- Rebuild the top-funnel through **digital ads, partnerships, and targeted acquisition channels**.
+- Rebuild the acquisition engine with **paid ads, referrals, partnerships, and SEO-content funnels**.
-- Relaunch loyalty initiatives to **boost repeat purchase behavior**.
+- Deploy **win-back and loyalty programs** to restore retention among mid-life and senior users.
+- Audit **what worked in 2018–2019** and revive best-performing campaigns.
+- Create **personalized remarketing journeys** to improve returning customer conversion rates.

 ---